iamelse/ar9565-fix-hackintosh-bigsur/README.md

 ## Note

-You only will get 1 signal bar, but all working fine.
-Actually better you replace your card with the supported one or use wifi dongle instead
+You will get 1 signal bar only, but all working fine.
+Actually better you replace your card with the supported one or use wifi dongle instead. <br>
+I'm using OpenCore 0.6.4

 ## Resource